pfrizz/Quetzalcoatl_Back-End/README.md

     - [ ] /getShowReport: generate a report for a single show
 - [ ]  ⭐ Consumer:
     - [x] ⭐ /searchShows: returns a lists of shows based on a search query
-    - [ ] ⭐ /listActiveShows: lists all active shows in all venues
+    - [ ] ⭐ /listActiveShows: lists all active shows in all venues (not sure if we really need this? searchShows could be used to do the same thing by passing in an empty string for the query value)
     - [ ] ⭐ /listAvailableSeats: lists all available seats for a show
     - [ ] ⭐ /purchaseSeats: purchases the seats a consumer has selected if they are all available
 - [ ]  Administrator: